 More procedures are being done through interventional endoscopy, including intraluminal resections for cancer, bypass procedures, structural reshaping, and creating continuity in the gastrointestinal tract.

 Another area of opportunity for gastroenterologists is the GI hospitalist service, reported Gyanprakash A. Ketwaroo, MD, MSc, an assistant professor of medicine at Baylor College of Medicine, Houston, and an associate editor for GI & Hepatology News.

 Gastroenterologists Impacting Colorectal Cancer

 The American Cancer Society (ACS) reports that, excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
-ACS estimates that the number of colorectal cancer cases in 2022 will include more than 106,000 new cases of colon cancer and nearly 45,000 new cases of rectal cancer.
-In addition, more than 50,000 people in the U.S. are expected to die from colorectal cancer this year.
+ACS estimates that the number of colorectal cancer cases in 2023 will include nearly 107,000 new cases of colon cancer and nearly 46,000 new cases of rectal cancer.
+In addition, 52,550 people in the U.S. are expected to die from colorectal cancer this year.

 While colorectal cancer rates have been dropping for older patients in recent years, the incidence rates have been growing in younger patients, according to the ACS.

 The ACS also issued a new recommendation to start colorectal cancer screening, by colonoscopy or a fecal immunochemical test, at age 45 for people at average risk, which is five years earlier than previous guidance.